HernanFdez/MQTT_simulator/README.md

 ### Router
-An object of class "router" represents an abstraction of a network router, able to redirect packets in and out of the network it is conncted to
+An object of class "router" represents an abstraction of a network router, able to redirect packets in and out of the network it is connected to

 This way, several virtual networks can be connected to each other, forming sort of a virtual internet